-One can and should include in content marketing metrics set an indicator of “coverage” – what in PR is called Media Outreach (speculation on number of people reached).
+One can and should include in content marketing metrics set an indicator of “coverage” – what in PR is called Media Outreach (speculation on how many people reached).

-To analyse the effectiveness of given campaign one can study growth of branded traffic from search engines, rate of new and repeated visits over a certain period of time etc. If the target audience has a clear set of characteristics, for example, socio-demographic, these data will also show how effective publications have been placed, their themes, sites and extension.
+To analyze the effectiveness of a given campaign one can study the growth of branded traffic from search engines, the rate of new and repeated visits over a certain period, etc. If the target audience has a clear set of characteristics, for example, socio-demographic, these data will also show how adequate media coverage was, their themes, sites, and extension.

-However, I strongly believe that in terms of digital marketing one should count on
+However, I firmly believe that in terms of digital marketing one should count on

 - direct leads from publications

-- SEO impact (more on it in next section)
+- SEO impact (more on it in the next section)